 This is the critical question that Site Reliability Engineering (SRE) seeks to answer.
 Here’s how:

 1. Start by tracking Service Level Indicators (SLIs).
 SLIs are key performance metrics that describe the usability for your offering.

 2. Set Service Level Objectives (SLOs).
 These are your internal targets for each SLI.

 3. Determine your error budget, or the rate of acceptable failure.
 This helps engineering teams make trade-offs between innovation velocity and reliability.
 Teams that are not using most of their error budget should consider taking more risks.
 Teams that are using more than their allotted error budget need to focus on reliability.

 But it doesn’t stop there.

-Since 100% uptime can never be achieved, protecting the error budget during incidents is critical.
-The best SRE teams will design and then automate an incident management playbook, which should include clearly defined roles and responsibilities and resolution work items.
-With this automated playbook in place, there’s no more uncertainty on how to resolve an issue.
+Since 100% uptime is impossible, protecting the error budget during incidents is critical.
+The best SRE teams will design and then automate an incident management runbook.
+This should include defined roles and responsibilities and resolution work items.
+With this automated runbook in place, there’s no more uncertainty on how to resolve an issue.

 After each incident, you'll need to conduct a blameless incident retrospective.
 Discovering the contributing factors while maintaining a collaborative, productive culture is imperative.

 The best SRE teams take the learnings from these processes and adjust their runbook to mitigate future risk.
 This improves their incident response and reliability processes further.